AngryEggplantStudios/CULLinary/README.md

 5) Input `sudo xattr -rd com.apple.quarantine "v1.4.1.app"` onto Terminal and hit Enter
 ![Image of Step4](STEPS/macos-step4.jpg)
 6) Enter your MacBook password when prompted on Terminal and hit Enter.
 7) You should be able to run CULLinary now!

+### Linux
+1) If you do not have the zip file, download the latest Linux (.x86_64 file) release from https://github.com/AngryEggplantStudios/CULLinary/releases
+2) Unzip the file.
+3) Double-click `v1.4.x86_64` to launch the game!

 ## Control Instructions